 The payer will make CHT payments monthly or quarterly, as determined by the payer in conjunction with the Blueprint Director, upon receipt of an invoice sent by the CHT administrative entity to the payer (if an invoice is required by the payer) by the 15th calendar day of the month or the 15th calendar day of each quarter.
-Invoices will reflect the administrative entities' CHT payments as determined by the Blueprint based on the total unique Vermont patients in Blueprint-participating practices, and advance, or frontloaded, CHT payments as determined by the Blueprint based on the total unique Vermont patients in practices scheduled to be scored during the following two quarters.
+Invoices will reflect the administrative entities' CHT payments as determined by the Blueprint based on the total unique Vermont patients in Blueprint-participating practices.
 Changes in the amount of financial support due to scaling up or down of CHT capacity will be made by the Blueprint quarterly, and will be reflected in invoices from the CHT administrative entity (if applicable) and payments from the payer.

 The Blueprint will provide reports to the payers and to CHT administrative entities reflecting changes in total unique Vermont patients and CHT financial support for each HSA no later than the fifth business day of each calendar quarter.
-The information in these reports will be based on total unique Vermont patient data provided by payers to the Blueprint, based on claims attributions4, and validated proportionally by data provided by CHT administrative entities to the Blueprint.
+The information in these reports will be based on total unique Vermont patient data provided by payers to the Blueprint, based on claims attributions3, and validated proportionally by data provided by CHT administrative entities to the Blueprint.
 (Total practice-reported patient counts have historically averaged approximately 1.85 times the level of total payer-reported, claims-attributed patient counts, based on data from Calendar Years 2013 and 2014.)
 The Blueprint will also provide payers with a monthly practice roster and NCQA scoring schedule.

 Monthly payments related to the initiation of a new CHT will begin on the first day of the month after (or on which) the payer receives information from the Blueprint indicating that practices affiliated with the new CHT have received their initial qualifying NCQA scores from the Blueprint and/or achieved NCQA PCMH recognition and the CHT begins clinical operations.
-As is the case for already-existing CHTs, the amount of financial support for new CHTs will be based on the number of total unique Vermont patients in Blueprint-participating practices, as well as the total unique Vermont patients in practices scheduled to be scored within the next two quarters that wish to receive CHT services in advance of their scoring dates.
-If the payer makes quarterly CHT payments, payment amounts will be pro-rated if a CHT begins clinical operations after the start of the quarter.
-Changes in payments related to scaling up or down of CHT capacity will begin on the first day of the quarter after (or on which) there are changes in the number of patients in Blueprint-participating practices and/or practices scheduled to be scored within the following two quarters that wish to receive CHT services in advance of their scoring dates.
+As is the case for already-existing CHTs, the amount of financial support for new CHTs will be based on the number of total unique Vermont patients in Blueprint-